 Chronic Lung Disease: Avoiding Irritants and Allergens

-Many people with chronic lung disease need to avoid irritants (substances containing particles that irritate the airways).
-Some people are also sensitive to certain allergens (substances that cause inflammation in the lungs).
-You probably can’t avoid all of these things, all the time.
+Many people with chronic lung disease, such as asthma or COPD, need to avoid irritants that can trigger symptoms making it more difficult to breathe.
+Irritants are certain substances in the air that irritate the airways.
+Some people are also sensitive to certain allergens; these are substances that cause inflammation in the lungs.
+Allergens can also cause runny nose, or itchy, watery eyes.
+You probably can’t avoid all these things, all the time.
 But you’ll most likely breathe better if you stay away from the substances that bother you.

 Smoke: This includes cigarettes, cigars, pipes, and fireplaces.